-The cost for participants attending for 1-4 days is $215.
-For those attending from 5-9 days the cost is $250.
-Attendees are provided with all meals, including snacks and drinks for the duration of the time they are in attendance.
-Additionally, attendees are allowed to check mission equipment out from the supply tents including correct night vision systems, flares, IR systems, Claymore and POMZ mines, radios, period correct GPS units, telephone systems etc.
+The cost for participants attending for 1-4 days is $165.
+For those attending from 5-9 days the cost is $200.
+Attendees are allowed to check mission equipment out from the supply tents including correct night vision systems, flares, IR systems, Claymore and POMZ mines, radios, period correct GPS units, telephone systems etc.

 Why 9 days?

 We run East Wind events for 9 days because in order to put together a quality event there is a certain minimum amount of time it takes to get everything all set up and settled in.
 If this was a weekend event, we would spend all day and night Saturday setting up and getting everyone settled in and then all day Sunday endexing.
 By running for 9 days we maximize our field time and get the most value out of our week's vacation time (or spring break for you guys in school).
 If you cannot attend for the entire time, that's fine; you can attend for as much or as little as you can fit into your schedule.

 Sure, we could camp in civvy tents instead of GP Mediums or real Soviet tents.
 We could use a Ford Tempo with a plywood turret instead of a real Diamler Ferret.
 We could move guys around in a short bed Chevy pickup instead of a M35A2 Where would the fun be in all of that?
 At East Wind we seek to get everything right down to the smallest detail because this is how we immerse you into the event.
 You do not attend East Wind, you are part of it, you are inside the world that we create for you, you can "feel" this event.

 Why should you choose to go to East Wind?